 My Motivational Statement

 Since I was ten, I have always wanted to do big things in this world– I even told my best friend that I was going to be Oprah when I grew up.
-She was brilliant and successful, but I was most impressed when I watched a news special about the school she had built for girls in Africa.
+She was brilliant and successful, but I was most impressed when I watched a news special about the school she had built for girls in South Africa.
 When I was graduating from high school, I was asked to write about my future profession and this was when I first wrote about my desire to finish college and then join the Peace Corps as a teacher.
 Oprah knew what a valuable tool having an education was and I saw the Peace Corps as my opportunity to give that to others.

 Education is very important to me and I recognize that the work required of a Peace Corps volunteer cannot be completed in a short period of time and that I must be present for the allotted amount of time.
-To improve the quality of life people, I understand that there are steps I must go through in order to be successful.
+I understand that there are steps I must go through in order to be successful.
 Establishing rapport with the local community and the students takes time and I must act in a professional manner to best represent the Peace Corps, the United States, and myself.
 In order to fulfill my role in as a teacher, I know that I must also be a student when I am learning from the local people and show my respect for their beliefs.

 Joining the Peace Corps has been a dream that has followed me since high school and I hope that I will have the opportunity to actually do it.
 I hope to influence positive change in the lives of others I come in contact with and leave a lasting impression.
 What I really admire about the role of an educator is the fact that they get to work with children who have infinite possibility and will have the power to shape their own future as individuals and as a community.